Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Driving from Merida to Las Coloradas

-As someone who lives in Merida, I recommend and personally use, Discover Cars whenever I’m renting a car in Merida.
+As someone who lives in Merida, I recommend and personally use, Discover Cars whenever I’m renting a car in Merida (or anywhere in Mexico, for that matter).

 The drive is easy, as you really only take two highways.
-These aren’t huge highways, but they are nice, paved roads, where you’ll actually only encounter a few other drivers.
+These aren’t huge highways, but they are nice, paved roads where you’ll likely only encounter a few other drivers.

 If you’re ever in doubt, just keep following the road signs overhead that say Ruta Flamingo (Flamingo Route).